-ACL has a residual role in obtaining assurance from CLSB that its regulatory functions are being discharged in accordance with section 28 of the LSA, or as otherwise required by law.
+ACL has a residual role in obtaining assurance from CLSB that its regulatory functions are being discharged in accordance with the LSA, particularly section 28, which sets out the general duties of an approved regulator.

 3. Regulatory independence of CLSB